sclevine/spec/README.md

 Spec differs from other BDD libraries for Go in that it:
 - Does not reimplement or replace any functionality of the `testing` package
+- Does not provide an alternative test parallelization strategy to the `testing` package
 - Does not provide assertions
 - Does not encourage the use of dot-imports
 - Does not reuse any closures between test runs (to avoid test pollution)